Antoine-62/Advanced-Internet-Applications-laboratory-NodeJs/README.md

 # Advanced Internet Applications – laboratory - Node.js

 **Description :** The aim of the exercice was to write a online store of Disney movies by using Node.js.
+Sadly, I forgot to add image to items, but don't worry, the app is almost perfect (well it's my opinion).
 In the main page, the user can add movies in his basket, then he can consult his basket.
 In the basket page, the user can :
 * Remove some movies from his basket
 * Clear his basket
 * Buy all items in his basket
 * Come back to the main page

 Of course, there are some constraints :

-* If another user buy one items the user selected while he was selecting items, the item won't be display in the basket, and we'll display a flash message to say that one product has already been bought by someone else.
+* If another user buy one items the user selected while he was selecting items, the item won't be display in the basket, and we'll display a flash message to say that one movie has already been bought by someone else.
 * If 2 users are on the basket page, with some same items, the first one who click on "buy everything" will have all items.
 For the second one, we will redirect him to basket page with a message to say that one of his items has already been bought (of course, all others items stay in the basket).
 * It's all, I don't think I have forgot something.